rozza591/Hardlink-Manager/Readme.md

 *(Note: If running manually, ensure Python 3.x and pip are installed.)*

+## Roadmap

+This is still in early development but there are some improvements I want to make soon.
+* Improving visability on progress.
+* Duplicate removal.
+* Potentially moving from xxh64 to xxh3.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for bugs, feature requests, or improvements.